What to Expect

 Printed worship service

-We print the entire service in a bulletin which helps guests and members follow along.
-We use historic orders of worship which include prayer, confession of sins, announcement of forgiveness, Scripture readings from the Old and New Testament, sermon, and liturgical choruses.
+We print the order of service in a bulletin which helps guests and members follow along.
+We use historic services which include prayer, confession of sins, announcement of forgiveness, Scripture readings from the Old and New Testament, sermon, and liturgical choruses.

 Lutheran Service Book